jaserud/wfg-playground/README.md

 ### What is this?

-An authoring playground to write and manage the various components of a Workflow Graph Node (WFGN)
+An authoring playground to write and manage the various components of several Workflow Graph Node (WFGN)

 ### How does it work?